Faculty & Staff

 Ms. Bruno has recently moved to Salem area MA where she is enjoying beautiful views of the harbor.
 She graduated from Rivier University in 2005 with a Bachelors degree in Secondary Education with a concentration in History and Political Science.
 She currently works as the 6th grade geography teacher and form leader.
 She enjoys hiking, golfing, watching sports, and exploring new areas.
 Ms. Bruno is excited be part of the SACS community and is looking forward to the school year.

-Sophia Cruz de Silva
+Sofia Cruz de Silva

 Leni De los Santos